woossi0/suite/docs/usermanual/source/sysadmin/startup/index.rst

 Tomcat
 ------

-When using OpenGeo Suite with Tomcat, we recommend you add the startup options to the :file:`setenv.sh` (Linux) or :file:`setenv.bat` (Windows) script file.
+When using Boundless Suite with Tomcat, we recommend you add the startup options to the :file:`setenv.sh` (Linux) or :file:`setenv.bat` (Windows) script file.
 This file is typically found in the :file:`bin` directory of the Tomcat installation, for example :file:`/usr/share/tomcat7/bin`.

 .. note:: If this file doesn't exist, you can create it in the same directory as the other Tomcat startup scripts such as :file:`catalina.sh` (Linux) or :file:`catalina.bat` (Windows).